 Lackham has been a centre for agricultural learning since 1946.
 The campus is home to working farms, whose commercial enterprises include dairy, beef, sheep, pigs and arable crops.
 Students on our agriculture courses learn practical skills and undertake routine duties as part of their timetable.
 Use our Lackham farm guide to find out more.

-Lackham’s newly refurbished Animal Centre is home to a wide range of domestic and exotic animals, including wallabies, marmosets, raccoons, meerkats, otters, chinchillas, spiders, snakes and a wide range of birds and fish – to name a few!
+Lackham’s newly refurbished Animal Centre is home to a wide range of domestic and exotic animals, including marmosets, raccoons, chinchillas, spiders, snakes and a wide range of birds and fish – to name a few!
 Not only do our students learn from these animals, but take practical care of them in a rota of duties alongside trained staff, ensuring an unparalleled and immersive learning experience.

 The Animal Centre also includes a dog grooming parlour and a rehoming cattery run with the Blue Cross.